ClementBobin/obsidian-markdown-SIO2023-2024/apps/traefik.md

 # Traefik
-Traefik is an open-source Edge Router for [Docker](docker/docker.md), and [Kubernetes](kubernetes.md) that makes publishing your services a fun and easy experience.
+Traefik is an open-source Edge Router for [[Docker]], and [[Kubernetes]] that makes publishing your services a fun and easy experience.
 It receives requests on behalf of your system and finds out which components are responsible for handling them.

 ---
 ## Installation